JKS46/TOP-Recipes_website/README.md

 # Recipes_website
-Website for Recipes using html
+Website for Recipes using only html